PowerMaps/nextjs-U/README.md

-# ChargeTN Frontend
+# PowerMaps Frontend

-This is the frontend application for ChargeTN, built with Next.js and TypeScript.
+This is the frontend application for PowerMaps, built with Next.js and TypeScript.

 ## Getting Started